kblaschke/projectm-audio-source/README.md

 - JACK: Windows, macOS, Linux, *BSD
 - WASAPI: Windows

+There is also a Fake backend available on all platforms which generates random noise and can be used to make the visualisation more appealing if no audio sources are available.

 ## Directory Structure

-The library directory is structured into subdirectories:
+The library is split into subdirectories:

 - `projectMAudioSource` contains the public interface classes used by a frontend application.
 Its purpose is to fully abstract the implementation details of the different audio backends.